earthly/website/blog/_posts/2021-07-08-python-makefile.md

 Using `make` in your Python projects opens the door to lots of possibilities in terms of automation.
 You can use `make` to run linters like `flake8`, run tests using `pytest`, or run code coverage using `coverage`.
 If you wish to learn all the features of `make`, be sure to check out the [manual](http://www.gnu.org/software/make/manual/make.html) by GNU.

 Being full of features, and primarily targeted towards compiled languages, `make` can be difficult to use in a Python project, especially in large ones.
 If you are looking for a solution to avoid the complexities of Makefile, while still retaining the powerful automation capabilities, check out [Earthly](https://earthly.dev/).
 Earthly takes a modern approach towards project builds and combines the best of both Makefile and Dockerfile.
 Earthly provides understandable and repeatable build scripts without any complexity.

+[Better Dependency Management in Python](/blog/python-earthly/) is a great introduction to using Earthly with Python.